 As a Dalyell Scholar, you will have early access to more advanced units of study in your chosen field (acceleration units) and enrichment units outside of your discipline that enhance the depth and breadth of your study.

 Acceleration units count towards your program, major(s) or minor(s) but don't count towards your Dalyell stream requirements of taking 12 credit points of Dalyell units.
-Your Dalyell coordinator can guide you on opportunities available in 2019.
+Your Dalyell coordinator can guide you on opportunities available.